-- Glue (our first batch was made with washable glue, but the washable glue didn't work to well, so I recommend using regular, all purpose glue
+- 4 oz bottle of regular school glue- not the washable kind (our first batch was made with washable glue, but the washable glue didn't work to well, so I recommend using regular, all purpose glue)

 Mix together a 1 to 1 mixture of glue and water.
-(I used about 2 oz of glue and 2 oz of water for the amount of silly putty we made.)
+(I made a half size batch for this demonstration.)

 Stir the glue and watery together until completely mixed.

-Dissolve 1 tsp of borax into 1/2 cup of warm water.
+Dissolve 1 tsp of borax into 1/2 (4 oz) cup of warm water.
 Pour borax water into the glue mixture and stir.

 Keep stirring, after a few seconds the glue will begin to "gel" up.

 Pick up the glue glob and squish it around for a few moments.

 It will turn into a pliable, yet firm, silly putty like substance.